SaahilParmar/CS50P/Problem Set 6/scourgify/README.md

 ### Hints

-* Note that csv module comes with quite a few methods, per - docs.python.org/3/library/csv.html, among which are DictReader, per - docs.python.org/3/library/csv.html#csv.DictReader and DictWriter, per - docs.python.org/3/library/csv.html#csv.DictWriter.
+* Note that csv module comes with quite a few methods, per - [docs.python.org/3/library/csv.html](https://docs.python.org/3/library/csv.html), among which are DictReader, per - [docs.python.org/3/library/csv.html#csv.DictReader](https://docs.python.org/3/library/csv.html#csv.DictReader) and DictWriter, per - [docs.python.org/3/library/csv.html#csv.DictWriter](https://docs.python.org/3/library/csv.html#csv.DictWriter).
-* Note that you can tell a DictWriter to write its fieldnames to a file using writeheader with no arguments, per - docs.python.org/3/library/csv.html#csv.DictWriter.writeheader.
+* Note that you can tell a DictWriter to write its fieldnames to a file using writeheader with no arguments, per - [docs.python.org/3/library/csv.html#csv.DictWriter.writeheader](https://docs.python.org/3/library/csv.html#csv.DictWriter.writeheader).

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir scourgify

+to make a folder called scourgify in your codespace.
+Then execute

+$ cd scourgify

+to change directories into that folder.
+You should now see your terminal prompt as scourgify/ $.
+You can now execute

-Code scourgify.py
+$ code scourgify.py

 to make a file called scourgify.py where you’ll write your program.
 Be sure to run

 wget https://cs50.harvard.edu/python/2022/psets/6/scourgify/before.csv

-to download before.csv into your folder.
+to download [before.csv](https://cs50.harvard.edu/python/2022/psets/6/scourgify/before.csv) into your folder.

 # How to Test